Definition

 - The

-scripts provide a command line option -V
+lb and lc scripts provide a command line option -V to source the

 specified vocabulary.